 Here are a few ideas to get you started: substitute it for half of the vinegar in a vinaigrette, drizzle it over butternut or delicata squash before roasting, add a few teaspoons to jazz up a beef or lamb stew, throw a splash in some iced tea or lemonade for a delicious, refreshing summer drink, or mix it with minced garlic, orange juice, cumin, ginger, cinnamon, salt, pepper and a little olive oil to make an amazing marinade for chicken, pork or lamb before grilling.

-Thankfully, pomegranate molasses is widely available in many supermarkets and smaller ethnic markets nowadays, often for just $3-$4 a bottle.
+Thankfully, pomegranate molasses is widely available in many supermarkets and smaller ethnic markets nowadays, often for just $4-6 a bottle.
 If you can’t find it in a market near you, you can always find it on Amazon.com which sells a bunch of different brands.
-The bottle I have is made by a Lebanese company called Mymouné and it is excellent though I suspect it is probably hard to find and also on the more expensive end of the spectrum.
+They're all tasty but my favorite brand is a Lebanese company called Mymouné though I rarely ever see it in a supermarket and it is also on the more expensive end of the spectrum.

 Or, if you’ve got some time on your hands, you can make it yourself though this will probably cost you more than buying a bottle since pomegranate juice is kinda pricey.
-Here’s a simple pomegranate molasses syrup recipe from Elise at Simply Recipes (no pun intended.)
+Here’s a simple pomegranate molasses syrup recipe from Elise at Simply Recipes.

 - Bourbon-Pomegranate Molasses Braised Short Ribs